1995 – present (24 years)

 In the first half of 2009, Ensiferum performed at a string of festivals including Frostrock in Belgium, Finnish Metal Expo and Tuska Open Air in Finland, Winterfire, Rocktower, Legacy and Rock am Härtsfeldsee in Germany, Summer Nights in Austria, and Z7 Metal Dayz in Switzerland.
 In June and July they toured North America as part of the Summer Slaughter Tour with Necrophagist, Darkest Hour, Suffocation, Blackguard, Dying Fetus, Beneath the Massacre, Origin, and Winds of Plague.
 In August they will perform at the Global East festival in Ukraine, Ankkarock and Jurassic Rock in Finland, and Let's Open Air in Turkey.

 Ensiferum released their fourth studio album, From Afar, on September 9, 2009 on Spinefarm Records.
 The album was produced by Nightwish producer Tero Kinnunen and Victory Songs producer Janne Joutsenniemi, and it was mixed by producer Hiili Hiilesmaa.
 The limited edition of the album includes a cover of Swedish folk rock group Nordman.
 Following the release, the group will embark on a European tour with Estonian folk metal band Metsatöll and Finnish melodic death metal band Tracedawn.
-In October they will also perform at Hellflame Festival – The South Side of Hell and Devil's Revenge festival in Germany, and Tatto the Mind in France.
+In October they also performed at Hellflame Festival – The South Side of Hell and Devil's Revenge festival in Germany, and Tattoo the Mind in France.
 Ensiferum will perform on the second day of the Screamfest Festival in Sydney, Australia, on New Years Day 2010.
-In November/December 2009 they will go on tour in North America with Hypocrisy, Ex Deo, and Blackguard.
+In November/December 2009 they went on tour in North America with Hypocrisy, Ex Deo, and Blackguard.

 Official website: http://www.ensiferum.com